 Not everyone was allowed to enter public swimming pools, and definitely not the pools at private clubs.
 People of a "different" race or religion and others who were unable to pay the admission fee could only watch our fun from afar.
 Out of their frustration, a cat was once thrown into the water.

-During the first through twelfth grades, my family moved nine times.
+During first through twelfth grades, my family moved nine times.
 To help alleviate sadness, I was promised a room of my own that could be decorated any way I wished.
 I learned to paint walls, take down wallpaper, paint furniture, etc. That part of moving was enjoyable!

 Gathering eggs for Grandmother might seem like an easy task, but several times snakes were encountered curled up in the nests.
 One was an especially large rattlesnake with many rattles.
 Granddaddy killed it with a hoe and the Baton Rouge Morning Advocate came out to take pictures.
+I remember seeing the saved rattles on their back porch for many years.

 A magical night - it didn't matter how or with whom one attended, just being there was thought to be special.
 Most boys asked girls to be their date early in the school year, although couples would frequently change their minds and attend the prom with a different person - sorta like musical chairs.